rossalbertson/dart-forcemvc2/readme.md

 On the ForceRequest object you have a method .async and his value is the return value that matters for the req.

-When a method is asynchrounous you must return req.asyncFuture.
+When a method is asynchronous you must return req.asyncFuture.

 This is an example how you can use it.